2011–12 Football League Trophy

 The 2011–12 Football League Trophy, known as the Johnstone's Paint Trophy for sponsorship reasons, is the 31st season in the history of the competition.
 It is a knock-out tournament for English football clubs in League One and League Two, the third and fourth tiers of English football.

 In all, 48 clubs will enter the competition.
 It is split into two sections, Northern and Southern, with the winners of each section contesting the final at Wembley Stadium.

-Carlisle United is the defending champion, having beaten Brentford in the previous year's final, 1–0 but were beaten in the Northern Section First round by Accrington Stanley 3–2.
+Carlisle United are the defending champions, but were beaten by Accrington Stanley in the first round.

+The winners of the competition were Chesterfield, beating Swindon Town 2-0 in the final.

 First round

 The draw for the first round of the competition took place on 13 August 2011.
 Sixteen clubs were given a bye into the second round, and the remaining 32 clubs, including the holders, were divided into four geographical regions.